Substitution Principle and semidirect products: Semidirect products

 Thus, by Definition~\ref{sec:recogn-form-obta-1} of $\cV(X_{\cD_1}) \vcirc \cD_1$, the languages recognized by~$h$ are precisely the lattice combinations of languages of $\cV(X_{\cD_1}) \vcirc \cD_1$ and of~$\cD_0$. \end{proof}

-In particular, since the set of languages recognized by a \bim{} via a fixed morphism is a Boolean algebra closed under quotients (cf. Section~\ref{sec:1}), it follows that the lattice generated by $(\cV(X_{\cD_1}) \vcirc \cD_1) \cup \cD_0$ is already a Boolean algebra closed under quotients.
+In particular, since the set of languages recognized by a \bim{} via a fixed morphism is a Boolean algebra closed under quotients (cf. Section~\ref{sec:1}), it follows that the lattice $\cV \circ \cD$ is, in fact, a Boolean algebra closed under quotients.